 A whirlwind weekend in France.
 I think I can safely say I felt every emotion possible on this amazing weekend.
 From the excitement of driving to the airport and boarding the plane, to fretting over my efficiency of packing my camera gear.
 But nothing could compare to the stress of picking up my hire car at the airport and attempting to drive out of Charles De Gaulle airport... twice as I got lost, whilst also hitting the door with my hand every time I wanted to change gear.
 Alas, I found the exit and joined the dual carriage way in nose to nose traffic as public transport had gone on strike that weekend.
 By this point I was deep breathing and trying to pay attention to my sat nav as it pronounced French roads in English.

-After about an hour, I was out on the open road heading south through the deserted country side and quaint villages towards Burgundy as the sun was setting.
-It was glorious!
+After about an hour, I was out on the open road heading south through the deserted country side and quaint villages towards Burgundy.
+As the sun was setting and I swept around first lined bends and vast open landscapes, I thought to myself - this is it, I've done it; my first destination wedding!
 The sat nav ceased as I had arrived.
-Led down a bumpy back street road with no lights at around 10.30pm, I was worried I had ended up somewhere completely wrong.
+Led down a bumpy back street road with no lights at around 10.30pm, I thought I had ended up somewhere completely wrong.
 But at the end of the path, the huge walls and gates of Le Chateau De Mailly awaited me.
 With the sound of laughter in the distance relief filled my body and Emma was there waiting for me.
 I had a quick tour, was shown to a spare room where they managed to find a bed for me and of course showed me where the cheese and bread was for an evening snack (lunch and dinner by this point!)

 Excited for the day ahead, I quickly got myself ready and joined the wedding guests for coffee and toast before heading to meet Emma for bridal prep.
 The whole day was filled with sunshine and smiles.
 With all the guests staying on site they had well and truly settled in for a little holiday with the family.